 204 Barker Center for Dance

-The Dance Program Coordinator works with prospective dance majors and newly accepted freshmen and transfer dance majors to create a dance course plan and declare a BA or BFA major in dance.
+The Dance Program Coordinator works with prospective students and newly accepted first year and transfer dancers to create a dance course plan and declare a BFA, BA, or minor in dance.
 She is available for questions related to the audition process and class leveling, degree fit, transfer coursework in dance, individualized degrees that include dance, as well as dance program opportunities and policies, and campus resources.

 Prospective dance majors are strongly encouraged to audition during the admissions process or as soon as possible on campus to facilitate timely graduation with sequential dance requirements and performance opportunities by casting auditions.